Secrets of the world's top whisky: Japanese water and Spanish casks

 The first Japanese whisky to claim the crown owes its success to adroit exploitation of climate and water, special casks and a keen awareness of the Japanese palate, the company says.

-In Yamazaki’s cavernous cellar, 2,000 barrels emit a heady scent as the whiskies mature, the casks breathing as the seasons change to produce a flavour praised as “near indescribable genius” by Murray.
+In Yamazaki’s cavernous cellar, 2,000 barrels emit a heady scent as the whiskies mature, the casks breathing as the seasons change to produce a flavor praised as “near indescribable genius” by Murray.

-“Hot summers make for a complex, deep aroma,” said Shinji Fukuyo, chief blender at Beam Suntory, which owns Yamazaki.
+“Hot summers make for a complex, deep aroma,” said Shinji Fukuyo, chief blender at Beam Suntory [BSI.UL], which owns Yamazaki.

 Taken from the wells of a nearby town, the distillery’s water is prized for its mineral content and softness, while maturation occurs in hard-to-come-by sherry casks, specially crafted from oak in northern Spain.

-The popularity of whisky in Japan has ebbed and flowed since Masataka Taketsuru, the son of a sake brewer, returned from Scotland in 1918, establishing the country’s first distillery at Yamazaki five years later.
+The popularity of whisky in Japan has ebbed and flowed since Masataka Taketsuru, the son of a sake brewer, returned from Scotland in 1918, helping to establish the country’s first distillery at Yamazaki five years later.

 As the good times rolled in Japan’s 1980s bubble-era, Scotch mixed with water became an indispensable part of business culture.